Los Angeles Robbery Attorney

 You Need A Criminal Attorney After Your Arrest

 Ambrosio E. Rodriguez is a former prosecutor with over 18 years of experience.
 As a DA., Mr. Rodriguez handled some of the toughest cases in the state– even those involving the Death Penalty.
 Now, he uses his experience as a prosecutor to successfully defend those facing criminal charges.
-Contact The Rodriguez Law Group today to discuss your case with an experienced criminal defense attorney.
+Contact The Rodriguez Law Group today to discuss your case.

 What is Robbery?